hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 ##### Immutability

-If a CloudFormation property is in the `createOnlyProperties`, the corresponding Terraform attribute is immutable.
+If a CloudFormation property is in the `createOnlyProperties` list, the corresponding Terraform attribute is immutable.
 If the value of the attribute changes, in-place update is not possible and instead the resource is replaced for the change to occur.
 The Terraform [`RequiresReplace`](https://developer.hashicorp.com/terraform/plugin/framework/resources/plan-modification#requiresreplace) plan modified is used for this behavior.

+#### The `id` Attribute

+Every Terraform schema generated from a CloudFormation resource schema includes a top-level attribute named `id`.
+This attribute's value uniquely identifies the underlying AWS resource in the configured AWS account and Region and is used for [Cloud Control API operations](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-identifier.html) and in [acceptance tests](https://developer.hashicorp.com/terraform/plugin/framework/acctests#no-id-found-in-attributes).
+The `id` attribute is added during the Terraform resource generation process if necessary.

+> [!NOTE]
+> If the CloudFormation resource schema does define a top-level `Id` property and that property is _not_ of string type or it's not in the `primaryIdentifier` list then generation of the corresponding Terraform resource (and data sources) is suppressed.

 ## TODO

-* ID attribute
 * Interaction with Cloud Control API
 * Write-only properties